SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Man of Faith and Service

 Marcus Peter Blakemore brought faith, confidence, and service to the founding group.
 His life reflected concern for community, education, church service, and uplift.
-He contributed to the Fraternity through personal character and committed support.

-Blakemore’s path showed the importance of spiritual grounding and civic responsibility.
 His service extended beyond Fraternity life into broader community work.
 He represented a model of manhood connected to duty, belief, and care for others.

 His legacy reminds Brothers that Achievement includes character, compassion, and service.
-Blakemore helped shape a brotherhood where personal success and community duty remain connected.

 Read Official Biography